ChapelR/harlowe-audio/docs/README.md

 ## Preloading Sound

-By default, [the `preload` configuration option](#configuration) is `true`, and your game will attempt to preload all the audio it needs before starting up.
-It won't load every bit of data, but it will make sure every track can at least be played.
-The very first time a user accesses your game, this data may take quite a while to download, and they'll be staring at a CSS spinner the whole time.
+By default, [the `preload` configuration option](#configuration) is `true`, and your game will attempt to preload all the audio it needs.
+This will make the game feel unresponsive and strange until loading completes You can show a loading screen during this time by using the `A.preload()` method, which may be preferable to an unresponsive page.

-You can speed up this issue by shutting off preloading, but the risk there is that sounds won't be ready.
+You can speed up initial loading and skip that sloppiness altogether by shutting off preloading, but the risk there is that sounds won't be ready when they're called the first time.
 That nice crisp beep when you click?
 Half a second late.
 The awesome theme tune timed to a slick CSS animation?
 Not so slick now.

-Regardless, on subsequent plays, a given user shouldn't have either problem, as the data should be cached.
+Regardless, on subsequent plays, a given user shouldn't have either problem, as the data should be cached in their browser.

-As an alternative to the `preload` config, you can also call `A.preload()` in your scripts.

 ## Autoplaying Sound